nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## 2. Introduction

-MedBot is a Command Line Interface (CLI) application for head nurses to manage patients’ personal information, and scheduler appointments between them and medical staff.
+MedBot is a Command Line Interface (CLI) application for head nurses to manage patients’ and medical staff's personal information, and schedule appointments between them.

 ## 3. Design